Category Archives: German Royals

 • Johann Adolf (1721 – 1799), married morganatically Marie Maximiliane Elisabeth Schauer, had three children

-In 1736, at the age of 16, and still very young for her age, clutching a doll, and knowing no English, Augusta arrived in England for her marriage to Frederick, Prince of Wales, the son of King George II of Great Britain.
+In 1736, at the age of 16, and still very young for her age, clutching a doll, and knowing no English, Augusta arrived in England for her marriage to Frederick, Prince of Wales, the son and heir of King George II of Great Britain.
 On May 8, 1736, after having dinner with Frederick and his siblings, Augusta was led up the aisle of the Chapel Royal at St. James’ Palace by her future brother-in-law William Augustus, Duke of Cumberland, to marry her 29-year-old groom.

 The newlyweds were strictly controlled by Frederick’s parents who did not allow them to set up their own household.
 Augusta only spoke German and a little French, so a tutor was arranged to teach her English.
 Because she was so lonely, her old governess was brought to England to keep her company.
 Having been brought up as a Lutheran, Augusta had misgivings about receiving communion in the Church of England.
 She was only persuaded to do so when her mother-in-law threatened to annul her marriage and send her back home.